astrohart/MFR/MFR.Settings.Configuration.Commands/README.md

-This command requires that the [Path](#P-MFR-IFileSystemEntry-Path 'MFR.IFileSystemEntry.Path') property be initialized to the pathname where the configuration data should be saved; preferably, the file should have the .json extension.
+This command requires that the [Path](#P-MFR-IFileSystemEntry-Path 'MFR.IFileSystemEntry.Path') property be initialized to the pathname where the config data should be saved; preferably, the file should have the .json extension.